Historiography of Korea: Historical outlook of the early period

 The historical ideas of the early Joseon Dynasty are notably reflected in the approach to history editing.
 During this period, the focus of national history books remained largely Chinese-centered, following the precedent set by the Goryeo Dynasty.
 However, as awareness grew that "the people of Joseon are well-versed in Chinese history but lack knowledge of Korean history," there was a push towards emphasizing national history.
 This led to the compilation of many national historical texts and an increased focus on history education.

 In contrast, by the late Joseon Dynasty, there was a much stronger emphasis on Korean historical consciousness.
 Despite this, most of this consciousness was still rooted in Confucian ideas.
 Efforts were made to move away from Confucian idealism, leading to the compilation of numerous historical works aimed at representing Korea's independent historical identity.
 This period saw a reorganization of Korean history and its system, resulting in a significant development of historical thought.

 The influence of Chinese historical texts on the compilation of Korean national history was substantial.
 This is evident in the preface of Dongguk Tonggam, which reflects a strong interest in Chinese historiography.
-After the founding of the Joseon Dynasty, the compilation of historical records such as the Annals of the Dynasty and various historical texts, including Gwanchan and Sachan works like Goryeosa and Goreyosa Jeolyo, became prominent.
+After the founding of the Joseon Dynasty, the compilation of historical records such as the Annals of the Dynasty and various historical texts, including Gwanchan and Sachan works like Goryeosa and Goryeosa Jeoryo, became prominent.
 King Sejo's efforts to highlight Korean history and correct historical narratives are well-documented, including Seo Geo-Jeong's references to Chinese texts like Jachi Tonggam and Tonggam Gangmok by Zhu Xi (朱憙).
 Seo Geo-Jeong's critiques emphasized that despite the long history of Joseon, there was a lack of a comprehensive history book, which motivated the creation of works like the Dongguk Tonggam to enlighten people about Korean history.

 During the early Joseon Dynasty, the historical editing consciousness was strong, with an emphasis on moral instruction and the promotion of national ethos.
 This is reflected in the efforts to compile various historical texts and to enhance history education.
 For instance, Yang Seong-Ji's selection of important historical texts during King Sejo's reign underscored the commitment to both Korean and Chinese history.
 The focus on Korean history became even more pronounced after events like the Imjin War and the Qing invasion of Joseon, driven by the need to assert Korean identity in the face of external pressures.